 Amazingly, through that time the project still has momentum.
 That incredible fact is thanks to all the artists who have contributed personal work which continues to speak to people.
 Posters that express an honesty and strength that inspires me to write now.
 The standard of their contribution is the standard I hope to meet.
 It is also thanks to the amazing support of people who in the time when I haven't been present, have seen the project more clearly:

-Birmingham Student Services and the University College of the Arts Canada used the posters to reach out to new and prospective students and Haynes publishing also included some of the posters in their student manual.
+Thank you to Birmingham Student Services and the University College of the Arts Canada who used the posters to reach out to new and prospective students and Haynes publishing who included some of the posters in their student manual.

-Maria Popova at Brainpickings who posted about the project in late 2011, continued to spread the word by retweeting her original article, even while the project has been dormant.
+Maria Popova at Brainpickings who posted about the project in late 2011 and who continued to spread the word by retweeting her original article, even while the project has been dormant.
 Each time has been a huge, generous boost and a reminder of what is possible.

 Many wonderful teachers have been in touch and as a result I hope a classroom pack will be coming in the Autumn.